raeslab/GMMs/README.md

 ### Prerequisites
 - Java 8
-- A reference module database.
+- A reference module database where modules reactions are tab-separated to indicate alternative	reactions (OR operation), while return- and comma-separated reactions	are	all	required	for	process	completeness	(AND	operation).
 The database [bundled](../master/GMMs.v1.07.txt) here is specific for human gut metabolic modules and was described in [Vieira-Silva et al. 2016](https://www.nature.com/articles/nmicrobiol201688).
+[KEGG Module](https://www.genome.jp/kegg/module.html) or custom databases formatted accordingly would also work.

 ### Usage
 java -jar gmms.jar  [-a <ANNOTATION>] [-c <COVERAGE>] [-d <FILE>] [-e <FORMAT>] [-h] [-i <PATH>] [--ignore-taxonomic-info] [-n] [-o <DIRECTORY>] [-s <SCORE-ESTIMATOR>] [-t <THREADS>] [--Xdistribute]